Is someone in your family living with Borderline Personality Disorder?

 AMI-Quebec, in collaboration with the Sashbear Foundation, is offering a special program for families affected by Borderline Personality Disorder (BPD) in a loved one (with or without a diagnosis).
 Family Connections©* is a skill-based program that was developed by clinicians/researchers Dr. Alan Fruzzetti and Dr. Perry Hoffman in consultation with family members.

 Our intensive program is offered in a closed group setting and focuses on shared experience and practical tools to help cope with mental illness and caregiving.
-It includes two full day and five evening sessions.
+It includes two full day and four evening sessions.

 The program includes the following topics: